 [This article originally appeared in Volume 255.
 Subscibe to Wavelength now to never miss an issue.]

-When the future King of Denmark made his annual visit to the Faroe Islands at the end of August, he was treated, upon his request, to a surfing display put on for him by David and Katrin, the archipelago’s sole pair of resident surfers.
+When the future King of Denmark makes his annual visit to the Faroe Islands at the end of August, he will be treated, upon his request, to a surfing display put on for him by David and Katrin, the archipelago’s sole pair of resident surfers.

 Throughout the last 30 years, wave riding has spread to all four corners of the globe.
 No matter how fickle, war-town, wave starved or freezing the region, in everywhere from Siberia to the dense jungle of Papua New Guinea, scores of locals have grabbed hold of whatever craft they can find and paddled towards waves on the horizon.